Pure Recruitment Group Ltd

 Our site may, from time to time, contain links to and from the sites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these sites, please note that these sites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these sites.

-If you want to access your personal data, please email firstname.lastname@example.org detailing what information you require, and providing your full name and postal address as a way of confirming your identity.
+You may send such request to our Data Protection Officer (DPO) at 77 Robinson Road #16-00, Robinson 77, Singapore (068896) or by email to firstname.lastname@example.org detailing what information you require or wish to correct and providing your full name and postal address as a way of confirming your identity.

 We use the following cookies:

-- Functional cookies: these are cookies that are required for the operation of our site.
+- essential cookies: these are cookies that are required for the operation of our site.
 They include, for example, cookies that enable you to log into secure areas of our site;

 You may block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.